chaoskagami/corbenik/doc/bytecode.md

 		Pattern to test.

 jmp <offset> : 3 bytes : opcode 0x07
-	Jumps to the Nth instruction within the bytecode, and resumes execution from there.
+	Jumps to offset instruction within the bytecode, and resumes execution from there.

+	Note that the assembler should be passed the number of instrcution and will automatically calculate the offset needed.

 	<offset> : 2 bytes
-		Index to jump to.
+		Offset to jump to.

 rewind : 1 byte : opcode 0x08
 	Resets the location to the beginning of the space we're working off.